' The introduction of ASA's Anti Poaching Dogs has been monumental in the reduction of poaching at Mkomazi National Park.'

 Click on the link below to watch the full report.

-Animals Saving will shortly be returning to India in November to spent 5 days training the 'Aaranyak' dog units.
+Animals Saving returned to India in November 2019 to spent 5 days training the 'Aaranyak' dog units.
 The units are deployed into Rhino bearing areas of Assam under the direction of the forestry department to assist in the prevention and intervention of wildlife crime.
 ASA's roll was to bring specialist technical tracking knowledge to the unit teaching a variety of new skills that can be taken into the field to assist enforcement agencies.
+Read more below.

 maltese correctional services